-The dependence of the photoionization cross-section on measurement temperature in $\alpha$ -Al2O3:C has been investigated.
+The dependence of the photoionization cross-section on measurement temperature in α -Al2O3:C has been investigated.
 The apparently single LM-OSL peak is a composition of at least two components i.e. the fast and a slow one.
 The photoionization cross-section of both components increases with measurement temperature, a behaviour that has been associated with increased electron-phonon coupling as temperature increases.
-As the measurement temperature is increasing temperature due to increasing photoionization cross-section.
+As the measurement temperature is increased, the peak positions shift to earlier times with increasing temperature due to increasing photoionization cross-section.